wultra/powerauth-server/docs/SOAP-Service-Methods.md

 Assure a key exchange between PowerAuth Client and PowerAuth Server and prepare the activation with given ID to be committed.
 Only activations in CREATED state can be prepared.

-If optional `activationOtp` value is present in ECIES payload, then the value must match the OTP stored in activation's record and OTP validation mode must be ON_KEYS_EXCHANGE.
+If optional `activationOtp` value is present in ECIES payload, then the value must match the OTP stored in activation's record and OTP validation mode must be ON_KEY_EXCHANGE.

 After successfully calling this method, activation is in OTP_USED or ACTIVE state, depending on the presence of an activation OTP in ECIES payload: